Expressions

 There are several additional features that can be used when calling contract functions (including calling them through method variables).

-The method name can optionally be prefixed by a contract name.
-If a contract is
+The method name can optionally be prefixed by a contract name (introduced via a

 It is possible for multiple contract methods to match the method call.
 This can happen in two ways: